-The Chaplains are employed by the College, and paid at the rate for an incumbent in the Diocese of Ely (currently £23,705).
-It is a condition of employment that each Chaplain should reside in College accommodation close to the College.
-Suitable accommodation near the College will be provided rent-free.
-Council tax, pension contributions and removal expenses will be paid by the College.
+The Chaplains are employed by the College, and paid at the rate for an incumbent in the Diocese of Ely (currently £24,179).
+The College will pay pension contributions to the Church of England Pension Scheme.
+It is a condition of employment that each Chaplain should reside in College accommodation close to the College and suitable accommodation near the College will be provided rent-free.
+Council tax and removal expenses will be paid by the College.
+Trinity (together with three other colleges) was involved in setting up a nursery in Clarkson Road at which Senior Members and staff of the College have priority for places.

 The Chaplains are Senior Members of the College, and enjoy many of the privileges of the Fellowship.
-They may eat meals in Hall without charge, and receive annual allowances for books (currently up to $\pounds$ 550) and entertainment (currently up to $\pounds$ 2,404).
+They may eat meals in Hall without charge, and receive annual allowances for books (currently up to £550) and entertainment (currently up to £2,692).
 Other necessary expenses of office will be met in full.
 Although not teaching officers, appropriately qualified Chaplains may be invited to undertake a limited amount of teaching, for which separate payment would be made.